Bruin Advertising & Marketing Team (2015–2016, Los Angeles)

 Because of the live element of SXSW, presentation content would be decided day-of.
 Elements such as event names, times and locations, and companies involved might change, so it was important to hand off templates to the Nordic Made team to update themselves.
 These 'Master' slides were filled in with desired images, copy, and partner logos while staying on-brand and uncluttered.
 Partner companies could easily associate themselves with Nordic Made credibility at the booth and "engage with passerbys" successfully.

 As a designer I exercise my unique perspective.
 I have lived and worked in various cultures and environments throughout California, New York, and Finland.
+I have 3+ years agency & startup experience, with strengths in graphic design, UX research, and taking on new challenges.
 I fill in the gaps in my perspective by looking for and listening to stories from people I have yet to encounter.
 I continue to develop my open-minded perspective, aware that answers and patterns will reveal themselves when one looks and listens closely.

 Mindful research gives me the power to understand the people and industries around me.
 Inclusive design is a way for me to advocate for the users.